miklevin/MikeLev.in/_posts/2024-09-14-big-tech-picture.md

     A1966[BCPL Introduced by Martin Richards at Cambridge University 1966] A1967[ITS Developed at MIT 1967]
-    A1969[Unix Created by Ken Thompson and Dennis Ritchie at Bell Labs 1969] A1972[C Programming Language Developed by Dennis Ritchie at Bell Labs 1972] A1979[Bourne Shell Developed by Stephen Bourne at Bell Labs 1979] A1983[GNU Project Launched by Richard Stallman at MIT 1983] A1987[Perl Created by Larry Wall at Unisys 1987]
+    A1969[Unix Created by Ken Thompson and Dennis Ritchie at Bell Labs 1969] A1969b[ARPANET Launched 1969]
+    A1972[C Programming Language Developed by Dennis Ritchie at Bell Labs 1972] A1976[vi Text Editor Created by Bill Joy at UC Berkeley 1976] A1977[BSD Unix Developed at UC Berkeley 1977] A1978[Emacs Created by Richard Stallman 1978]
+    A1979[Bourne Shell Developed by Stephen Bourne at Bell Labs 1979] A1983[GNU Project Launched by Richard Stallman at MIT 1983] A1987[Perl Created by Larry Wall at Unisys 1987]